Insomnia (2002 film)

-Insomnia is a 2002 American neo-noir psychological thriller film directed by Christopher Nolan and written by Hillary Seitz; it is the only film directed by Nolan that he is not credited with writing.
-A remake of the 1997 Norwegian film, it stars Al Pacino, Robin Williams, and Hilary Swank, with Maura Tierney, Martin Donovan, Nicky Katt, and Paul Dooley in supporting roles.

-The film follows two Los Angeles homicide detectives investigating a murder in Nightmute, Alaska.
+Insomnia is a 2002 American neo-noir psychological thriller film directed by Christopher Nolan from a screenplay by Hillary Seitz.
+It is a remake of the 1997 Norwegian film of the same name.
+The film stars Al Pacino, Robin Williams, and Hilary Swank, with Maura Tierney, Martin Donovan, Nicky Katt, and Paul Dooley in supporting roles.
+It follows two Los Angeles homicide detectives investigating a murder in Nightmute, Alaska.
 After the killer witnesses an accidental shooting committed by one of the detectives, they create a plan for both parties to mutually avoid prosecution.

-Insomnia premiered at the Tribeca Festival on May 3, 2002, and was theatrically released in the United States and Canada on May 24, 2002.
-It grossed $114 million worldwide against a production budget of $46 million.
+Insomnia premiered at the Tribeca Festival on May 3, 2002, and was theatrically released in the United States and Canada on May 24, 2002 by Warner Bros.
+Pictures, with Summit Entertainment releasing in other territories.
+It grossed $113.8 million worldwide against a production budget of $46 million.
 The film received positive reviews, with praise for Pacino's and Williams's performances.
 At the 29th Saturn Awards, Williams was nominated for Best Supporting Actor, and Seitz was nominated for Best Writing.